PowerShell/vscode-powershell/docs/troubleshooting.md

 In some cases, a GIF of the issue occuring is also very helpful.

+When you open a new issue,
+the GitHub issue template will have sections to guide you through providing all of this information as well as environment information discussed below.

 ## Providing Information About Your Environment

 For solving most issues, the following information is important to provide: